 The Bruins next game is Sunday at 3:05pm ET at the Dunkin Donuts Arena in Providence against the Worcester Sharks.

-Topics: Providence Bruins.
+Tags: Providence Bruins.
 AHL